tdascoli/jobroom2/README.md

 and can be run by starting Spring Boot in one terminal (`./gradlew bootRun`) and running the tests (`yarn run e2e`) in a second one.
 ### Other tests

-Performance tests are run by [Gatling][] and written in Scala.
+Performance tests are run against the DEV enviroment by [Gatling][] and written in Scala.
 They're located in [src/test/gatling](src/test/gatling) and can be run with:

+    baseURL=http://159.100.254.166:8080 ./gradlew -b e2e.gradle gatlingRunAll

+or run individual test

-    ./gradlew gatlingRun
+    baseURL=http://159.100.254.166:8080 ./gradlew -b e2e.gradle gatlingRun -PgatlingSimulationClass=JobGatlingTest

 For more information, refer to the [Running tests page][].